Geri-Borbas/Unity.Library.eppz.Networking/README.md

 > part of [**Unity.Library.eppz**](https://github.com/eppz/Unity.Library.eppz)

 Unity networking for the everyday.

-Simply includes RestSharp 105.2.1.
+## Attribution

+This repository actually includes [**RestSharp** 105.2.1.](https://github.com/restsharp/RestSharp/tree/105.2.3).
+Only contains the source files (and some compiler macros needed for the compilation to succeed).

 ## License